-Last month, Zondervan published my commentary on 1-2 Thessalonians, a volume I’ve been working on since 2005 (click HERE).
+in November 2012, Zondervan published my commentary on 1-2 Thessalonians, a volume I’ve been working on since 2005 (click HERE).
 When I saw it on display at the annual meeting of the Evangelical Theological Society, I heaved a sigh of relief, and not just because finishing a book, any book, lightens the spirit.
-(My 1 Corinthians commentary is available for free download HERE).
+(My 1 Corinthians commentary is available on Logos or from Amazon.)

 I was pleased because the whole production seemed like a gamble from the outset.
 I had to figure out how to write a commentary without a library.
 I felt like the first person to invent the flourless cake.

 I teach at a Bible college and seminary located in Costa Rica.
 Most Americans know it as a land of natural wonders, with beaches, rafting, rainforests, volcanoes and of course, gold-standard coffee.
 We are located in San José, a city of a million: not exactly the “bush,” but I might as well be when I sit down to do my writing.

 What you should do is this, you should have your research assistant spend time in the library, collating bibliography and making photocopies.
 Do most of your composing when you are on a research sabbatical.
 As you write, send your assistant out for further information.
 When you edit, have your assistant check for typos.
 When you’re almost done and you have to produce indices (subject, author, ancient texts), have your assistant do the work under your supervision.